Sv443/AOC/README.md

 ### To run

 Clone with git or download and extract (green button).
-Install Node.js (preferably v14) and open a terminal in the project directory.
+Install Node.js (preferably v14+) and open a terminal in the project directory.
 Install dependencies with `npm i`, then use the command `npm start`
 It will prompt you to enter the day of which to run the code.
+Press ESC or enter `0` to run the latest day.
 Alternatively, use `node day/x`, where x could be any valid day of the advent.

 <br>